dhj03/stroams/backend/README.md

 ### 12. Analytics

-We have implemented analytics pages for users and for the Streams workspace on the frontend and need data.
-Your task is to add to your backend functionality that keeps track of these metrics:
+Analytics pages for users and for the Streams workspace on the frontend need data.
+The backend keeps track of these metrics:

 For users:
   * The number of channels the user is a part of